Possible serious side effects

 What are the side effects of Avastin in rGBM?

 In a rGBM trial, all side effects were collected for people taking Avastin with lomustine or lomustine alone.
-22% of people who took Avastin with lomustine stopped treatment compared to 10% of people who took lomustine alone.
+Serious to life threatening blood clots in the veins of the body were seen in 5% of patients receiving Avastin with chemotherapy compared to 2% of patients receiving chemotherapy alone.
+In this study, 22% of people who took Avastin with lomustine stopped treatment compared to 10% of people who took lomustine alone.
 The side effects found in people taking Avastin and lomustine are similar to other trials.

 GET FINANCIAL SUPPORT